Playing To Win

 Asking Great Strategy Questions

 I frequently get asked a question about questions: What questions should I ask when I am reviewing a strategy?
-Because of that consistent interest, I am dedicating my 36th Playing to Win/Practitioner Insights piece to Asking Great Strategy Questions.
+Because of that consistent interest, I am dedicating my 36th Playing to Win/Practitioner Insights (PTW/PI) piece to Asking Great Strategy Questions.
+(Links for the rest of the PTW/PI series can be found here.)

 Three Categories of Questions